equinor/tagreader-python/docs/manual.md

 ### For Equinor users

 The Web APIs are queried with the requests package.
-Requests does not utilize the system certificate store, but instead relies on the certifi bundle.
+Requests does not utilize the system certificate store, but instead relies on the Certifi bundle.
 In order to avoid SSL verification errors, we need to either turn off SSL verification (optional input argument `verifySSL=False` for relevant function calls) or, strongly preferred, add the certificate to the certifi bundle.
-To to this, simply activate the virtual environment where you installed tagreader, and run the following snippet:
+To to this, simply activate the virtual environment where you installed tagreader, and run the following snippet. *Note* : This requires Certifi >= 2020.04.05.
+If your version is older, upgrade with `pip install --upgrade certifi` )

 ``` python
 from tagreader.utils import add_statoil_root_certificate